-Most of the times, you have seen squirrels, the springing creatures in your garden and wonder what is attracting them to my garden and questioned yourself “What do squirrels eat that they are camping my yard?”
+Most of the time, you have seen squirrels, the springing creatures in your garden, and wonder what is attracting them to my garden and questioned yourself “What do squirrels eat that they are camping my yard?”

 Squirrels have strong taste buds.

-They like to eat flower, plants, young stalks, nuts and even insects.
+They like to eat flowers, plants, young stalks, nuts, and even insects.

 They are also foodies!

 Typically, they do not stick to one food but have the curiosity to taste new food.
 Once they try, they become fond of it and start dining.

 Their eating habits are making them capable to live in urban areas.